Real-Time Bank Payments and Stablecoins Are Ready for Everyday Commerce

 - Metered digital services

-- Small digital purchases that previously required subscriptions or advertising
+- Small digital purchases that previously relied on subscriptions or ad-supported alternatives

 The future of payments is not about replacing cards overnight.
-It’s about expanding choice and aligning payment methods with how commerce actually works.
+It is about expanding merchant choice and aligning payment methods with how commerce actually works.

 Visit us at www.dropp.cc or contact us at info@dropp.cc